How to make thin hair look thicker24 January 2019

 Start at the ‘root’ of the problem to create the remedy

-The colour won’t thicken your hair but creates an optical illusion as the eye is drawn to other areas of your hair.
+The colour won’t thicken your hair but creates an optical illusion of full-bodied hair as the eye is drawn to other areas.
 The key to making this work is to avoid centre partings and smooth, sleek looks.
-Instead, we have created fabulous looks that give volume and fullness around the face with more of a side parting – or no parting at all.
+Instead, we have created fabulous looks that boost volume and fullness around the face with more of a side parting – or no parting at all.

 Choose the right products for fine hair

 Choosing the right shampoo for you is vital here.
-Look for products that have volumising properties, as they will have the effect of expanding the diameter of each hair shaft, making it thicker.
+Look for thickening shampoo products that have volumising properties, as they will have the effect of expanding the diameter of each hair shaft, making your hair thicker.
 Don’t buy products that have moisturising, silkening or smoothing in the benefits blurb.
 These usually contain silicones and oils, whilst great in many circumstances they tend to weigh thin hair down, causing the reverse effect of the one you want.

 Use dry shampoo in a different way

 One quick trick which works very well in our opinion is this: Spray a bit of dry shampoo along your roots then massage it in.
-It will have the effect of thickening the roots and boosting the volume where it’s required.
+It will have the effect of thickening the roots and boosting the volume where it’s required, giving you thicker-looking hair.

 Take extra care with your hair

-As you will imagine, over-use of such heating implements like tongs, irons and even hot hairdryer settings are prone to damage thin hair even further.
+Stop using irons and other heat tools on your hair every day – and always use a heat protecting spray when you do.
+As you will imagine, over-use of heating implements like tongs, irons and even hot hairdryer settings are prone to damage thin hair even further.

 When washing your hair use minimal conditioner as it will weigh your hair shafts down.